 - Accessing new supply channels

 - Building stronger customer engagement

 - Building community relationships

 - Employee satisfaction

 - Brand image

 Plus, there is a particular focus in government supply chains on diversity of supply.
-Whether this is specifically legislated, or is a target set within a government department, it can affect you when trying to contract with government organisations This is either directly or indirectly contracting through another party.
+Whether this is specifically legislated, or is a target set within a government department, it can affect you when trying to contract with government organisations This is whether you directly or indirectly contract to supply government.